qlico/qlico/docs/usage/xdebug.md

 ```

 It's the same process for [PhpStorm](#phpstorm) and [Visual Studio Code](#visual-studio-code), make sure to set it up first.
 Now PhpStorm or Visual Studio Code will open.
-By default the `php` alias inside Qlico do not have Xdebug enabled, because this can give side-effects, for example when running `composer install`.
+By default, the `php` alias inside Qlico do not have Xdebug enabled, because this can give side effects, for example when running `composer install`.